This is a test.

 It Affects Fluffy’s Immunity

-The FeLV virus compromises Fluffy’s immunity, leaving her very vulnerable to secondary infections, such as skin or respiratory problems.
+The feline leukemia virus (FeLV) virus compromises Fluffy’s immunity, leaving her very vulnerable to secondary infections, such as skin or respiratory problems.
 She’ll also be at higher risk of developing certain cancers.
 The disease can also significantly shorten her lifespan.

 Risk Factors